WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-- Wear a splint: You may need a splint to support and protect the joint with the cyst.
-This will limit movement and help your cyst get smaller.
+You may need a splint to support and protect the joint that has the cyst.
+A splint will limit movement and help your cyst get smaller.

 Write down your questions so you remember to ask them during your visits.

-- Your hand, wrist, or foot with the cyst gets weak, numb, or swollen.
+- Your limb that has the cyst gets weak, numb, stiff, or unstable.

 - You have questions or concerns about your condition or care.